suzannejmatthews/PDC-Unplugged/content/activities/ParallelGarbageCollection.md

 The instructors used this activity in an upper-level undergraduate course on parallel programming.
 They also recommend the activity for graduate students.

+* **CS2**: TCPP recommends that asynchronous communication can be introduced as early as CS2.
 * **DSA**: TCPP recommends that parallel graph search algorithms be covered in DSA.

 ---